hoonywise/hoonytools/README.md

 ## 🧑‍💻 Quick Start

-### Python Required (No EXE)
+### Both EXE and Python PYW Versions Available

-HoonyTools now runs directly as a Python GUI app — just unzip and run pyw.
+HoonyTools now runs either as a standalone exe or directly as a Python GUI app — just unzip and run pyw or download and run the exe from releases.

 **First-Time Setup:**